 A: The Phoenix does NOT allow alcohol or drugs, and has a zero-tolerance policy in effect.
 DO NOT bring them here.
 Violators will be immediately removed from the club without a refund and banned.

 Q: Do you allow sex in your club?
 Is this a swinger club?
 Are you a sex club?
 Are you a strip club/

-A: NO. We do NOT allow sex in our club, and we are NOT a swinger club.
+A: NO. We do NOT allow sex in our club, and we are NOT a swingers club.
+No, we do not have any “private rooms.”
 If you have any questions about what activities are permitted and prohibited, please ask staff BEFORE you play.
 We are NOT a sex club.
 We are NOT a strip club.
 We do NOT have paid performers/players, and we do NOT have staff performers/players.
 This is a private membership club.